 Each grantee under the Coverdell program must submit semiannual progress reports, quarterly financial status reports, and, if applicable, an annual audit report in accordance with Office of Management and Budget Circular A-133.
-In addition, Coverdell grantees must submit a final report that must, among other things (1) include a summary and assessment of the program carried out with FY 2012 grant funds, (2) identify the number and type of cases accepted during the FY 2012 award period by the forensic laboratory or laboratories that received FY 2012 grant funds, and (3) cite the specific improvements in the quality and/or timeliness of forensic science and medical examiner services (including any reduction in forensic analysis backlog) that occurred as a direct result of the FY 2012 grant award.
+In addition, Coverdell grantees must submit a final report that must, among other things: (1) include a summary and assessment of the program carried out with FY 2014 grant funds, (2) identify the number and type of cases accepted during the FY 2014 award period by the forensic laboratory or laboratories that received FY 2014 grant funds, and (3) cite the specific improvements in the quality and/or timeliness of forensic science and medical examiner services (including any reduction in forensic analysis backlog) that occurred as a direct result of the FY 2014 grant award.
 Future awards and fund drawdowns may be withheld if reports are delinquent.

-In addition, as noted earlier under "Eligibility," for each fiscal year of an award, recipients will be required to report to NIJ on an annual basis:
+In addition, as noted earlier under "Eligibility," for each fiscal year of an award, recipients will be required to report to NIJ on an annual basis-

-- 1. The number and nature of any allegations of serious negligence or misconduct substantially affecting the integrity of forensic results. - 2.
-Information on the referrals of such allegations (e.g., the government entity or entities to which referred, the date of referral). - 3.
-The outcome of such referrals (if known as of the date of the report); and - 4.
-If any such allegations were not referred, the reason(s) for the nonreferral.
+- 1) the number and nature of any allegations of serious negligence or misconduct - 2) substantially affecting the integrity of forensic results; - 3) information on the referrals of such allegations (e.g., the government entity or entities to which referred, the date of referral); - 4) the outcome of such referrals (if known as of the date of the report); and - 5) if any such allegations were not referred, the reason(s) for the non-referral.